 As automation increases across industries, employers need workers who can weigh the costs and benefits of various systems to determine the best one for a particular need.
 You’re valuable if you have this skill.
 If you also possess the ability to determine how the systems will work under a variety of conditions, how to fix problems and how to improve performance — all the better.

-The ability to adapt to changes quickly will be key in 2020, said Kathy Kristof, editor of SideHusl.com.
+The ability to adapt to changes quickly will be key moving forward, said Kathy Kristof, editor of SideHusl.com.

 “Technology is changing every aspect of our lives, and the change is rapid and ongoing,” she said.
 “That begs for a workforce that can adjust on the fly in both where and how they work.
 People who can adjust to new software, adopt tools that will allow them to work from anywhere, and embrace an environment of lifelong learning are likely to thrive, while those who cling to the way things were done last year — or last week — are not.”

 This goes hand in hand with adaptability.
 Understanding the latest technology and tools, and learning how to fully utilize them, undoubtedly will require some careful research and reading.
 Read for pleasure in your spare time to hone your speed reading and ability to read intelligently.

 This might seem like an antiquated skill, but it’s necessary to take notes to get the most out of your reading and research as you learn about new technology.